evlinos1/evlinos1.github.io/README.md

   <img src="">
 </p>
 <p>
-  Click "Next" when you are done with the previous step until you reach "Prerequisites check" Once this has been completed you are able to then click Install.
-This may take a few minutes, and will restart your VM to apply the changes.
+  Click "Next" when you are done with the previous step until you reach "Prerequisites check" Once this has been completed, you are able to then click Install.
+This may take a few minutes and will restart your VM to apply the changes.
 </p>
 <br/>
 <h2>Setting up AD for a fictional company</h2>